 #1 Get To Know Yourself…and Get Out of Your Own Way

 One of the biggest obstacles in meeting your money goals is yourself!
-Fortunately, with a little self-introspection, you can overcome being a hindrance to your financial goals.
+Fortunately, with a little self-introspection and some positive affirmations, you can overcome being a hindrance to your financial goals.

 When it comes to money habits, what are your biggest strengths?
 What are your weakest points?
 Do you consider yourself frugal or cheap (or both)?
 Be absolutely honest because cheating won’t help you.
 Your relationship with money is vital to your success.